webiny/docs.webiny.com/docs/guides/serverless-applications/headless-cms/headless-react-tutorial.md

 > Ideally, you should create your React project in a folder outside of the Webiny project.

-> Note: Running `yarn start` will have the React application built and has hot re-loading enabled so we can see our changes while we are coding them.
+> Note: Running `yarn start` will have the React application built and has hot re-loading enabled, so we can see our changes while we are coding them.

 Next we need to install some of our extra dependencies: